aiven/aiven-docs/docs/products/mysql/howto/connect-from-cli.md

 ### Variables

-These are the placeholders you will need to replace in the code sample:
+These are the placeholders to replace in the code sample:

 | Variable      | Description                                                                                                           |
 | ------------- | --------------------------------------------------------------------------------------------------------------------- |